Zianfu96/sp18/materials.md

 3. Go to “Files” tab, start working on the assignment.

-4. After you are done, be sure to validate and save.
+4. After you are done, be sure to click 'validate' and save.

 5. Go to “Assignments” tab.

 6. Click ‘submit’.
-You can do so multiple time.
+You can do so multiple times.

 7. Done!

 ## Labs

 [Lab 1: Setup and Notebook](https://github.com/DS-100/sp18/raw/master/zipfiles/lab01.zip)

 <!--